DBholt0311/D-DCharacterGenerator/README.md

 If you have suggestion or issues, please email me at holt.daniel.b@gmail.com

 Current Objectives
-1) Incorporate 3rd party for races.
+1) Incorporate 3rd party API for races.
-2) Incorporate 3rd party for classes.
+2) Incorporate 3rd party for API classes.
-3) Incorporate 3rd party for background.
+3) Incorporate 3rd party for API background.
 5) Incorporate HP generator.
 6) fix put routes for character creation.